Trump: I’ll veto defense bill to keep Confederate base names

 That means that opponents of Warren’s provision like Sens.
 Tom Cotton, R-Ark., a top Trump acolyte, and Thom Tillis, R-N.C., face impossible odds during floor debate.
 The chamber is debating the bill now but won’t finish it until later this month.

-“Instead of mandating the renaming of military bases, including Fort Bragg, we need a thoughtful and constructive process that includes the input of our military communities,” said Tillis.
+“Instead of mandating the renaming of military bases, including Fort Bragg, we need a thoughtful and constructive process that includes the input of our military communities,” Tillis said.

 Copyright 2020 Associated Press.
 All rights reserved.